YattaSolutions/de.yatta.ide-intruders-game/README.md

-# Integrating the Yatta Checkout for Eclipse
+# Integrating the Checkout for Eclipse

+## About this repository

+This repository contains a sample plugin for the Eclipse IDE (https://eclipseide.org/) that allows you to test the integration of the Yatta Checkout for Eclipse in a secure demo environment.
+The sample plugin includes a mini game you can demo-purchase as a demo user.
+Use the Checkout to access the game.
+No real payments or purchases are made in the demo.
+You can use this demo plugin to prototype the integration of your solution.

 ## Running the application